Mouth Taping: Viral Fad or Evidence-Based Treatment for Mouth Breathing?

 Breathing Through the Mouth

-Dentistry has shifted from a treatment-centered approach focused on tooth restoration to a treatment and management-cooperative approach focused on the improvement, maintenance, and recovery of oral function.
+Dentistry has shifted from a treatment-centered approach focused on tooth restoration to a treatment and management-cooperative approach focused on improving, maintaining, and recovering oral function.
 Mouth breathing syndrome is a set of signs and symptoms that may be completely or incompletely present in people who, for various reasons, replace the correct nasal breathing pattern with an oral or mixed breathing pattern.1

 Mouth breathing is a manifestation of poorly developed oral function and negatively influences the oral environment and craniofacial morphology in developing children.
 Mouth breathing can be induced in various situations, such as nasal congestion due to hypertrophic adenoids or allergic rhinitis, even in healthy individuals.1,2